Is anthropic safe?

 - Python filesystem write/delete

 anthropic is an AI python_package analyzed by SkillTotal's deterministic static scanner.
-The scan found no malicious indicators, though 4 risky constructs are reported for review.
-It can: filesystem read, filesystem write, mcp tools detected and network egress — capabilities are what the code can do, not a verdict on intent.
+The scan found no malicious indicators, though 6 risky constructs are reported for review.
+It can: delegated authentication, filesystem read, filesystem write, mcp tools detected, network egress and scoped identity — capabilities are what the code can do, not a verdict on intent.
 Risk score 0/100 (low).

 Automated static-analysis result.
 It can contain false positives and false negatives, and is not a claim about the intent of anthropic's authors.
 Report a false positive.